28mm/blast-radius/README.md

 ## Further Reading

-The development of *Blast Radius* is documented in a series of [blog](https://28mm.github.io) posts by the original creator:
+The original development of *Blast Radius* is documented in a series of [blog](https://28mm.github.io) posts by the original creator:

 * [part 1](https://28mm.github.io/notes/d3-terraform-graphs): motivations, d3 force-directed layouts vs. vanilla graphviz.